 Minutes:

-The second test I conducted was to determine whether the missingness of avg_rating
+The second test I conducted was to determine whether the missingness of avg_rating was

-column using the IQR method.
+using the IQR method.

 Null Hypothesis: